Summary

 Materials

-• Lesson Slides (attached)
+Lesson Slides (attached)

-• Text Impressions handout (attached, one per group of four students)
+Text Impressions handout (attached; one per group of four students)

-• Emancipation Proclamation Card Sort (Answer Key) (attached, optional)
+Card Sort (Answer Key) (attached; optional)

-• Paired Text Analysis Documents handout (attached, one per student)
+Paired Text Analysis Documents handout (attached; one per student)

-• Paired Text Analysis Chart (attached, one per student)
+Paired Text Analysis Chart (attached; one per student)

-• Paired Text Analysis Chart (Answer Key) (attached, optional)
+Paired Text Analysis Chart (Answer Key) (attached; optional)

-• Juneteenth Article (attached, one per student)
+Juneteenth Article (attached; one per student)

-• Highlighters
+Highlighters

-• Computers or other internet-capable digital devices (optional)
+Computers or other internet-capable digital devices (optional)

 Engage

-Before the lesson, sort students into groups of four.
-These groups will serve as students' working groups for most of this lesson.
-Use the attached Lesson Slides to guide the instruction, beginning with slide 3.
-Introduce to students the Text Impressions strategy, which asks participants to consider their prior knowledge about the U.S. Civil War.
+Before the lesson, place students into groups of four.
+Students will work in these groups for most of the lesson.
+Use the attached Lesson Slides to guide the lesson, beginning with slide 3.

-Pass out a copy of the attached Text Impressions handout to each group.
-Go over the list of words shown on the handout (also shown on slide three).
-Tell students these words and phrases are listed in the order in which they will appear in the Civil War document.
-Invite students to work with their groups to create a prediction statement about what they think the main ideas of the document will be and record this statement on their worksheets.
-Give students 3–4 minutes for this discussion.
+Review the list of words on the handout, also shown on slide 3.
+Tell students these words and phrases are listed in the order in which they will appear in a Civil War primary source they will soon examine.
+Ask students to create a statement that predicts what they think the main ideas of the document will be based on the words listed.
+Provide a few minutes for students to discuss and write down their predictions.

-After all groups have participated in discussion, share with students that these words came from one of history's most famous documents, the Emancipation Proclamation.
 Display slide 5 and share the lesson's essential questions.
 Ask students to consider these questions as they explore the main ideas presented in the Emancipation Proclamation.
-Consider also sharing the the lesson's learning objectives displayed on slide 6.
+Move to slide 6 and review the learning objectives.

 Explore